 Automatic management of requests

-The Multiuser Talker Control in the FRMCS System receives a request to talk from a FRMCS User.
+The Multiuser Talker Control service in the FRMCS System receives a request to talk from a FRMCS User.

-The Multiuser Talker Control in the FRMCS System verifies the number of FRMCS Users who already have permission to talk.
+The Multiuser Talker Control service in the FRMCS System verifies the number of FRMCS Users who already have permission to talk.

-If the number of FRMCS Users with permission to talk does not exceed the maximum number of simultaneous talkers, the Multiuser Talker Control grants automatically the permission to the requester.
+If the number of FRMCS Users with permission to talk does not exceed the maximum number of simultaneous talkers, the Multiuser Talker Control service grants automatically the permission to the requester.

-If the number of FRMCS Users with permission to talk exceeds the maximum number of simultaneous talkers, the Multiuser Talker Control decides based on certain criteria, like priorities, functional identity, etc. who will keep the right to speak and who will be granted the permission to talk the Multiuser Talker Control configures the system accordingly.
+If the number of FRMCS Users with permission to talk exceeds the maximum number of simultaneous talkers, the Multiuser Talker Control service decides based on priorities who will keep the permission to talk and who will lose the permission to talk.
+The Multiuser Talker Control service configures the system accordingly.

-If the number of talker permissions are reduced and the reduction results in having more active talkers than permitted, the active talkers lose their permission to talk as soon as they stop talking (i.e. release PTT) until the new maximum allowed number of talkers is met.
+If the number of simultaneous talkers is reduced and the reduction results in having more active talkers than permitted, the active talkers immediately lose their permission to talk according to their priority level starting with the lowest, and those remaining having the same priority level will lose their permission to talk as soon as they stop talking (i.e. voice detection, release PTT) until the new maximum allowed number of talkers is met.

+The initial talker is granted the permission to talk for a configurable time (like 5 seconds).

 The Multiuser Talker Control service sends an indication to the FRMCS Users whose permission to talk has been changed due to that.

 Management of requests by an entitled FRMCS User

-The Multiuser Talker Control in the FRMCS System receives a request to talk from a FRMCS User.
+The Multiuser Talker Control service in the FRMCS System receives a request to talk from a FRMCS User.

 The Multiuser Talker Control service in the FRMCS System verifies the number of FRMCS Users who already have permission to talk.